bow/gtetools/README.md

-# gnftools
+# gtetools

-`gnftools` is a suite of command line tools for working with various gene annotation formats.
+`gtetools` is a suite of command line tools for working with various gene annotation formats.

 # Development Setup

     # Clone the repository and cd into it
     $ git clone {repo-url}
-    $ cd gnftools
+    $ cd gtetools

     # Install the dependencies
     $ cargo update